Upper house of parliament OKs ban on adoptions of Russian children by U.S. families

 Only China has more adoptions to the United States than Russia.

-Konstantin Dolgov, Russian Foreign Ministry's Special Representative for Human Rights, said on Twitter that Russia is "well aware of, and have pointed out more than once, the inadequate protection of adopted Russian children in the US."
-He also noted that the United States is one of three nations that has not signed the 1989 U.N.
+Konstantin Dolgov, the Russian Foreign Ministry’s special representative for human rights, said Wednesday on Twitter that Russians were “well aware of, and have pointed out more than once, the inadequate protection of adopted Russian children in the U.S.” He also said the United States is one of three nations that have not signed the 1989 U.N.
 Convention on the Rights of the Child.

-Anthony Lake, U.N.
-Children's Fund executive director, touted the importance of "inter-country adoption."
+Anthony Lake, executive director of UNICEF, touted the importance of “inter-country adoption.”

-"While welcoming Prime Minister Dmitri Medvedev's call for the improvement of the child welfare system, UNICEF urges that the current plight of the many Russian children in institutions receives priority attention," Lake said.
+“While welcoming Prime Minister Dmitri Medvedev’s call for the improvement of the child welfare system, UNICEF urges that the current plight of the many Russian children in institutions receives priority attention,” he said.

 “We encourage the government to establish a robust national social protection plan to help strengthen Russian families.
 Alternatives to the institutionalization of children are essential, including permanent foster care, domestic adoption and inter-country adoption,” he said.